Surrender, Adoption, Education

 Cavy Care Inc. (CCI) is here to provide answers to all your questions about guinea pig care.
 Our information has been featured in numerous local and national publications, including over 96 articles and three magazines.
-Our Executive Director served as the Small Animal Expert for the online Small Animal Channel of the Discovery Channel from 2008 to 2016.
+Our Executive Director served as the Small Animal Expert for the Discovery Channel's online Small Animal Channel from 2008 to 2016.
 If she doesn't have an answer, she'll research to find one for you.

 ADOPTABLE PICS AND BIOS ARE LISTED AT THE BOTTOM OF THE PAGE!